santoshlite/quantclean/README.md

 A program that **reformats** every financial dataset to **US Equity TradeBar** (Quantconnect format)

+We have have this problem of reformating or data to a standard, manual data cleaning is boring and take time.
+Quantclean is here to help you and to make you life easier as a quant.

-(Works great with datas from Quandl, Algoseek, Alpha Vantage, yfinance, and many other more...)
+Works great with datas from Quandl, Algoseek, Alpha Vantage, yfinance, and many other more...

 ## Few things you may want to know before getting started 🍉